martinthomson/http-replay/draft-thomson-http-replay.md

 An intermediary that receives a request in TLS early data can forward the request with the `Early-Data` header field add and set to "1".
-If the server responds with a 422 (Too Early) status code, the intermediary can then wait until the TLS handshake completes and forward the request again.
+If the server responds with a 422 (Too Early) status code, the intermediary can then wait until the TLS handshake completes and forward the request again, or simply pass the status code back to the client which will be able to retry appropriately.

 ## The 422 (Too Early) Status Code